apache/tac-website/source/events/current.md

 #### Community Over Code Asia 2025
 Applications are open now!
 And will close on the 9th May 2025.
-Apply as early in the process as you are able - even if you are a potential speaker and do not know if you will be accepted, we advise you to apply anyway, you can always cancel later on if need be.
+[Apply using this web form](https://tac-apply.apache.org) as early in the process as you are able - even if you are a potential speaker and do not know if you will be accepted, we advise you to apply anyway, you can always cancel later on if need be.
 Also note that being a Speaker does not imply success but is one of many criteria.